AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-06-0.md

 - Native PDF publishing continues indefinitely, if the DITA content has a weblink without having scope as `external`.
 (26434)
 - Publishing of Native PDFs and AEM sites stalls and gets queued, when there are errors in the content.
 (26516)
-- When creating a new baseline with a large number of labels, it causes the labels loader to fail and prevents the labels from being fetched.
+- When creating a new baseline with a large number of labels, it prevents all the labels from being fetched.
 (16232)
 - When generating AEM Site pages with titles that include multiple words separated by spaces, the map title displays hyphens instead of spaces.
 (27903)
-- For Native PDF, an invalid metadata property name is not getting resolved and is displayed as string in **document properties**.
+- For Native PDF, an invalid metadata property name is not getting resolved and is displayed as `unresolved property name` in **document properties**.
 (25680)
+- Multi-line text within `codeblock` causes text overflow issues during PDF generation.
+(15541)

 ## Review